stalcup-dev/data_analytics_coursework/README.md

-# data_analytics_coursework
+# Data Analytics Coursework

-A curated collection of analytic exercises, problem sets, and workflow prototypes used to strengthen my operational skills in Python, SQL, statistics, and data-driven decision-making.
-This repository demonstrates consistent practice across core analyst competencies and reflects the same technical rigor I apply in real projects.
+A professional practice log of applied analytics work.
+This repository contains my solutions to structured analytics exercises and scenario-based problem sets that sharpen the same skills used in production data analyst roles: extracting insight, validating data, and communicating results clearly.

+> **What this is:** an applied skills sandbox + evidence of consistent technical reps.
+> **What this isn’t:** a dump of school homework.

+---